osanseviero/Software_Engineering/Tarea2/README.md

 # Computer Factory
 API that encapsulates process of computer creation.
 It needs to be flexible so code does not need to be changed.
-It need to implement Factory Pattern and Singleton Pattern.
+It needs to implement Factory Pattern and Singleton Pattern.

 Types of computer (In the future there will be more.)